Antti Rinne

-Antti Juhani Rinne (/fi/; born 3 November 1962) is a Finnish politician who served as speaker of the Parliament of Finland from April to June 2019 and Prime Minister of Finland from June to December 2019.
+Antti Juhani Rinne (Note: /fi/) (born 3 November 1962) is a Finnish politician who served as speaker of the Parliament of Finland from April to June 2019 and Prime Minister of Finland from June to December 2019.
 He led the Social Democratic Party from 2014 until 2020.
 In August 2023, he was hired as the General Secretary of SAMAK for a three-year term.

 Biography

 A lawyer by profession, Rinne holds a Candidate of Law degree from the University of Helsinki.
 He served as chair of the Union of Private Sector Professionals (ERTO) from 2002 to 2005, the Union of Salaried Employees from 2005 to 2010, as well as Trade Union Pro from 2010 to 2014.

 Political activities

 Rinne was elected chairman of the Social Democratic Party of Finland (SDP) on 9 May 2014, defeating Jutta Urpilainen.
 In 2017, he was elected for a second term as chair of the Social Democratic Party.

 He was Minister of Finance and Deputy Prime Minister of Finland between 2014 and 2015 and has been a Member of Parliament since 2015 until 2023.
 In the 2019 parliamentary election, Rinne led the Social Democrats to victory and served as Speaker of Parliament before being appointed Prime Minister on 6 June 2019.